 Do you guys remember last year when I took part in the team princess M.E. awareness event organised by Queenie Sian?
-Well it's coming up to M.E. awareness month again & I'm taking part again.
+Well it's M.E. awareness month & I'm taking part again.

 The idea behind team princess is that we M.E. sufferers have a lot in common with the fairy tale princess, many of us are trapped in our castles, sleeping for a thousand years or 'just' cursed.
 There isn't a cure for M.E. or even a treatment but you can help with our isolation.

 Like last year I'm not having a individual team princess fundraising page but the charity I am recommending is the Smile for M.E. charity who specialise in sending happy mail to M.E. sufferers, I can't even explain how much of a difference happy mail can make.

 You could also donate to Gemma who is raising money for a wheelchair she desperately needs.

 I'm not sure why but May is a time of year when I get extra tired, which I guess makes it a perfect time to do an everyday fashion post.
 Or at least, my everyday fashion....which is pjs these days.
 Seriously M.E. lends itself to such a glamorous lifestyle lol.

 I wanted to make this outfit even more realistic than my last sleeping beauty look which was cute but an idealised look at M.E.
 This is still not super realistic, I feel uncomfortable not wearing makeup when I am doing photos so I am wearing makeup.
 And I don't usually sleep on top of a pretty blanket with sunlight flooding in my windows & I never sleep on my back because I find that really uncomfortable....

 Last time I did a sleeping beauty look I talked about bedridden days, the days when even basic things are nearly impossible & all stimuli are overwhelming.
 I don't really have anything to add to that, it explained it pretty near perfectly so I thought that this time I could talk about 'normal' days.